DiamondsnPearlz/DiamondsnPearlz/README.md

 - Sailor Moon (Haven’t finished)
 - Lolirock (Haven’t finished)
 - Geronimo/Thea Stilton (Haven’t finished)
+- TAK / DORIDORI (This is a musician rather than a piece of media, but please int if you also listen to him or know his songs!!!)
 - And more that I haven’t mentioned!